OUR VISITOR CENTRE

 For any one group, one person in every 30 is admitted free of charge.

 Opening Times - Our shop is open all year round for cheese tasting and making purchases of our authentic Cheddar cheese.
-The Visitor Centre at the back of our shop where the cheese making process can be viewed is available all year (apart from 1-2 weeks at the start of January, when we close it for annual maintenance), from 10:00 to 15:00.
+The Visitor Centre at the back of our shop where the cheese making process can be watched from our viewing gallery.
+Opening times 10am to 3pm.

 Groups - The maximum number we can take at any one time is 45.
 Larger groups will need to divide into two separate groups.
 (While one group goes through the Visitor Centre, the other can be cheese tasting.)